 |Performance/Guarantees:||Most are backed by state government.||Results vary based on market performance.|

 |Age Limits:||Most have an age limit.||No age limits.
 Beneficiary can be any age.|

 All fifty states and the District of Columbia sponsor at least one type of 529 plan.
-However, only 11 states have a prepaid tuition 529 plan, and that number is dwindling.
-Most of those require residency in that state.
+However, most have a savings plan only, and just 9 states still have a prepaid tuition 529 plan in 2023.
+That number has been dwindling.
+Most of these states require residency in that state.

 The following states offer a guaranteed (state-backed) prepaid tuition plan:

 The following states offer a prepaid tuition plan, but the terms are subject to change:

 529 Income Limits for Contributions (2023 & 2024)

 Interestingly, there are no income limits to 529 plan contributions.